Clan Maclean: Battle of Corpach

-The Battle of Corpach took place in 1439.
-It was fought between the Clan Maclean and the Clan Cameron.
+The Battle of Corpach was fought in 1439 between the Clan Maclean and the Clan Cameron.

 Battle of Bloody Bay

-In 1484 the Clan Maclean fought at the Battle of Bloody Bay on the side of the Lord of the Isles, chief of Clan Donald.
+In 1484 the Clan Maclean fought in the Battle of Bloody Bay on the side of the Lord of the Isles, chief of Clan Donald.

-In 1493 the Lordship of the Isles was abolished and Duart and Lochbuie Macleans held their lands by charter directly from the king, thus Lochbuie became a clan independent of Duart.
+In 1493 the Lordship of the Isles was abolished, and Duart and Lochbuie Macleans held their lands by charter directly from the king; thus Lochbuie became a clan independent of Duart.

 Sixteenth century and the Anglo-Scottish Wars

 In 1513 during the Anglo-Scottish Wars, Lachlan Maclean of Duart was killed at the Battle of Flodden.
-The clan extended its influence to other Hebridean islands such as Tiree and Islay and onto the mainland.
-In 1560 the Clan Maclean, joined by their allies the Clan Mackay and Clan MacLeod became part of the Gallowglass, who were ferocious mercenaries of Norse-Gaelic descent who served in Ireland for the chief of Tyrone, Shane O'Neill.
+The clan extended its influence to other Hebridean islands such as Tiree and Islay, and onto the mainland.
+In 1560 the Clan Maclean, joined by their allies the Clan Mackay and Clan MacLeod, became part of the Gallowglass, who were ferocious mercenaries of Norse-Gaelic descent who served in Ireland for the chief of Tyrone, Shane O'Neill.

 The rising power of the Clan Campbell during the sixteenth century brought them into opposition with the Macleans.
-Several marriages were arranged between Macleans and Campbells to avoid feuding, however one of these went badly wrong when chief Lachlan Maclean married Lady Elizabeth Campbell, daughter of the Earl of Argyll, chief of Clan Campbell.
-The match was not a happy one and Maclean took drastic action by marooning his wife on a rock in the sea, leaving her to drown.
-However she was rescued by some passing fishermen who took her back to her kin and Maclean was later killed by her brother in Edinburgh in 1523.
+Several marriages were arranged between Macleans and Campbells to avoid feuding; however one of these went badly wrong when chief Lachlan Maclean married Lady Elizabeth Campbell, daughter of the Earl of Argyll, chief of Clan Campbell.
+The match was not a happy one, and Maclean took drastic action by marooning his wife on a rock in the sea, leaving her to drown.
+However she was rescued by some passing fishermen who took her back to her kin, and Maclean was later killed by her brother in Edinburgh in 1523.

 The Battle of the Western Isles was fought in 1586, on the island of Jura, between the Clan MacDonald of Sleat and the Clan Maclean.
 In 1588 the Clan Maclean attempted to capture Mingarry Castle seat of the chief of the Clan MacDonald of Ardnamurchan, using Spanish mercenaries from the San Juan de Sicilia.

-One thing that did unite the Macleans and the Campbells was their Protestant faith as well as their dislike for the MacDonalds.
-Sir Lachland Maclean harried the MacDonalds of Islay causing so much carnage that both he and the MacDonald chief were declared outlaws in 1594 by the Privy Council.
+Two common features of the Macleans and the Campbells were their Protestant faith and their dislike for the MacDonalds.
+Sir Lachland Maclean harried the MacDonalds of Islay, causing so much carnage that both he and the MacDonald chief were declared outlaws in 1594 by the Privy Council.
 However Lachlan redeemed himself when in the same year he fought for the king at the Battle of Glenlivet, on the side of the Earl of Argyll and Clan Campbell, against the Earl of Huntly and Clan Gordon.